manabuo/machine-learning-using-tensorflow/logistic_regression.md

 Next, `minimize(loss)` takes care of both computing the gradients and applying them to the variables.
 This operation is, by convention, known as the *train_op* and is what must be run by a TensorFlow session in order to induce one full step of training.

 ##### Hyperparameters
+This model has two parameters that only influence input and output layer shapes, these are, `X_FEATURES` which is a number of input features, and`Y_FEATURES` - the number of output classes or a number of "neurons" in the output layer.

-This model has five parameters that have to be supplied to the graph during construction and as the result, they influence the behaviour of the model:
+However, other three parameters (hyperparameters) that have to be supplied to the graph during construction, do influence the model and training are:
-+ `X_FEATURES` - number of input features,
 + `BATCH_SIZE` - length of input array,
-+ `Y_FEATURES` - number of output classes or number of "neurons" in the output layer,
 + `LEARNING_RATE` that is a value that corresponds to a step size in gradient descent algorithm,
 + `EPOCHS` - a number of times the model is going to see the whole data set.